 Leave - Personal Illness and Injury Leave *

-Sick leave is allowed to accrue at the rate of 10 days each school year for each “school employee”entitlement for personal illness or injury or will accrue at the rate of one day per month, for each month the employee is employed by the district, or a minimum of 10 days per year, whichever is greater, as provided by Oregon law.
+Sick leave is allowed to accrue at the rate of 10 days each school year for each “school employee” for personal illness or injury or one day per monthemployed, whichever is greater, as provided by Oregon law.
 Twelve-month employees will accrue 1 day per month or 12 days each year.

 In accordance with state law, this leave will accumulate without limit.
-Up to 75 days of sick leave may be transferred from another district, however, the accumulation shall not exceed that carried by the most recent previous employing district and shall not be effective until the employee has completed 30 days with this district.

-[All medical information will be kept confidential, in a separate file from personnel records, and released only in accordance with the requirements of the Americans with Disabilities Act or other applicable law.

-Sick leave in excess of five consecutive work days shall require a certificate from the employee’s attending physician, naturopathic physician or practitioner that the employee’s illness or injury prevents the school employee from working.
-Any employee refusing to submit to such an examination or to provide other evidence as required by the district, shall be subject to appropriate disciplinary action, up to and including dismissal.].
+[Sick leave in excess of five consecutive work days shall require a certificate from the employee’s attending physician, naturopathic physician or practitioner that the employee’s illness or injury prevents the employee from working.
+Any employee refusing to submit to such an examination or to provide other evidence as required by the district, shall be subject to appropriate disciplinary action, up to and including dismissal.]

-Other paid and unpaid leaves will be determined by the district’s collective bargainingnegotiated agreements.
+Other paid and unpaid leaves will be determined by the district’s collective bargaining agreements.

 All medical information will be kept confidential, in a separate file from personnel records, and released only in accordance with the requirements of the Americans with Disabilities Act or other applicable law.

-Sickness or other unavoidable circumstances that prevent a teacher from teaching 20 school days immediately following exhaustion of sick leave accumulated under Oregon law, the Board will placeresult in the teacher being placed on unpaid leave for the remainder of the regular school year or until the teacher’s disability is removed and they are able to return to work.
-If the teacher is still unable to return to work the following August 1, the Board may terminate the teacher’s employment, subject to state and federal laws regarding family and medicalillness leave.
+Sickness or other unavoidable circumstances that prevent a teacher from teaching 20 school days immediately following exhaustion of sick leave accumulated under Oregon law, the Board will place the teacher on unpaid leave for the remainder of the regular school year or until the teacher’s disability is removed and they are able to return to work.
+If the teacher is still unable to return to work the following August 1, the Board may terminate the teacher’s employment, subject to state and federal laws regarding family and medical leave.

-All district-paid employee benefits, such as health and dental insurance, will cease on the last day of the month in which employment is terminated, or the staff member is placed on unpaid leave, unless the unpaid leave is in conjunction with state or federal law.family medical leave.
+All district-paid employee benefits, such as health and dental insurance, will cease on the last day of the month in which employment is terminated, or the staff member is placed on unpaid leave, unless the unpaid leave is in conjunction with state or federal law.
 The staff member will be informed of their rights to remain a part of the district benefit plan at personal expense.

-Any worker who has sustained a compensable personal injury or illness and is disabled and unable to perform essential job functions, will be reemployed at such time as a physician issues a Fitness-for-Duty Certification.
-Such rights of reemployment are subject to seniority rights and other restrictions of the collective bargaining agreement between the employer and employee bargaining unit.

 END OF POLICY